agiertli/dynamic-enum/README.md

  mvn clean install
  ~~~

- Once the Enum Loader is setup, you can proceed to importing KJAR so you can actually see the Enums in action.
+ Once the Enum Loader is setup, you can proceed with importing KJAR so you can actually see the Enums in action.

  - Start the RHPAM / RHDM and and log into the business-central
  - Import the repository with the example KJAR.
 The repository is located at [this URL on github](https://github.com/agiertli/SampleEnumKjar.git)